shrine-maiden-heavy-industries/torii-hdl/docs/install.md

 An EDA Waveform Viewer is optional, but highly recommended.
 [GTKWave] is the standard of the Open Source EDA world, and has been around for a long time, and is what you will find most tutorials using.
 On the other hand, [surfer] is an up-and-coming waveform viewer that's written in Rust and is able to run in your web browser via WASM.

 ::::::{tab} Linux
-There are two primary ways to get a waveform viewer for your system, the first is with the systems package manager, a.k.a "Native", or via pre-build binary distributions provided by [YosysHQ](https://github.com/YosysHQ) known as the [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build/tree/main).
+There are two primary ways to get a waveform viewer for your system, the first is with the systems package manager, a.k.a "Native", or via pre-build binary distributions provided by [YosysHQ] known as the [OSS CAD Suite].

 The OSS CAD Suite only provides GTKWave, so if you wish to use surfer instead see the Native install options.